BrickWildcat/chesslike/README.md

-# ChessLike: a rougelike on a chess board
+# ChessLike: a roguelike on a chess board
 *Started for MTU SYP 2022*

 Play as a white pawn capturing hordes of enemies, doing your best to survive.
 Click on your piece to move.
 Collect hearts to increase your HP and upgrade your piece.